Article: Seiko SWR: New models have arrived at PSB Watches

 What is the difference between the SWR049 and the SWR103?

-The SWR103 offers three major improvements over the SWR049: a sapphire crystal (vs. Hardlex), 50m water resistance (vs. 30m), and reworked case proportions with more pronounced brancards for a more elegant look on the wrist.
+The SWR103 brings three major improvements over the SWR049: a sapphire crystal (vs. Hardlex), 50m water resistance (vs. 30m), and redesigned case proportions with more pronounced brancards for a more elegant look on the wrist.

-Are straps from the old range (SWR049, SWR053, etc.) compatible with the new models?
+Are the straps from the old range (SWR049, SWR053, etc.) compatible with the new models?

-Generally no, because the case dimensions have slightly evolved between the two generations.
+No, because the case dimensions have slightly changed between the two generations.
 Always check the lug width before ordering a replacement strap.

 Does the Seiko SWR103 really look like a Cartier Tank?

-Yes, and it's fully intended.
-Seiko has been inspired by the visual codes of the Tank for decades: characteristic brancards, stylized Roman numerals, sleek rectangular profile.
-The SWR103 takes this homage even further than the SWR049 thanks to refined proportions.
+Yes, and it is fully assumed.
+Seiko has been inspired by the visual codes of the Tank for decades: characteristic brancards, stylized Roman numerals, slender rectangular profile.
+The SWR103 pushes this homage even further than the SWR049 thanks to refined proportions.
 A serious alternative at a fraction of the price of an original Tank.

 Where can I buy the new SWR103, SWR104, SWR106, SWR107, SWR108, and SWR110?

 These models are officially distributed in Europe.
-You can find them directly on our store.
+You can find them directly on our shop.

 Is it better to buy the SWR049 or the SWR103?

-If you want to acquire the SWR049, take advantage now while supplies last; it's a cult watch at a price that won't be found tomorrow.
+If you wish to acquire the SWR049, take advantage of it now while supplies last, it's a cult watch at a price you won't find tomorrow.
 If you prefer the latest generation with all the technical improvements, the SWR103 is the right choice.
 In any case, you are acquiring a true Japanese dress watch with character.

 Leave a comment